epfl-ada/ada-2024-project-sickada/README.md

 ## Research Questions
 #### What is YouTube’s teaching style?
 - What purpose do videos have?
-Are they academic-based or for edutainment?
+Are they academic-based or for edutainment (education + entertainment)?
 - What categories of content are posted and appreciated?
 - What is the level of the target audience?
 Does this change for various categories?
 - Do people prefer quick tutorials over lengthy explanations?
 Does this change between categories?